Jawidd/aws-project/TO-DO.md

 - DB: AWS DynamoDB for messages table and conversations table
     - setup using  shell script in backend-flask/bin/ddb

+- ALB: target groups will listen to port 5000 and 3000 of alb ip, send them to containers, send back the answers means ALBsg ports of 3000 and 5000 need to be open means containersg ports of 3000 and 5000 need to be open to ALB only

 ### 🏗️ Phase 6: Migrating the dev env to aws
 - [x] create a test shell script for testing connection to psql